Nisha0202/Hill_Climbing_using_dynamic_programming/README.md

 # Hill_Climbing_using_dynamic_programming
 You will be given two values M and N denoting the number of rows and columns of the grid.
 Then you will have M lines of values where each line will have N values.
 Here the values lying in the i th line denote the values of the i th row of the grid.
 In such i th line, j th value denotes the danger value of grid cell (i,j).
+In the output, you need to print the minimum possible danger value for the climber to reach the top row.
+Outside of the bottom row means, he did not start climbing and outside of the top row means, he has finished climbing.
+The climber can not move right from any cells belonging to the rightmost column, similarly can not move left from the leftmost column, because it would bring death to him.